tony-oliver/mdview/README.md

 which parses the contents of the named file from markdown to HTML and displays the latter in an HTML widget.

+It also watches for file-content updates and reloads the file when they occur.

 ## Packaging

 This project is available as a source tree in its own `git` repository.